koray-killi/fiyateditor-flask/README.md

 # 📊 Demre Wholesale Market Price Tracking System

-This project is a **Flask-based web application** designed for **tracking and updating daily wholesale market prices** for Demre Wholesale Market.
+This project is a **Flask-based web application** designed for **visualizing daily wholesale market prices** for Demre Wholesale Market.
 It utilizes SQLAlchemy for database management and features a user-friendly interface. 🚀

 ---